adamzuch/equal-share-app/README.md

 ## Why?

-Calculating who owes who for shared expenses is tedious (and hard) — **equal share does it for you, easily.**
+- Calculating who owes who for shared expenses is hard and tedious.

-Signing up, logging in, or downloading an app is tedious (your friends won't do it) — **equal share is online.
-Share results via hyperlink.**
+- Logging in to a service, or downloading an app is tedious (your family/friends won't do it).

-Paying for a service sucks — **equal share is free :)**
+- Paying for a service sucks.

+#### equal share handles the hard stuff for free, with no login or download required.
+Share results instantly via hyperlink.

+---

 ## Technologies used
 - React (w/ Vite)